intuition-dev/INTUITION/src/README.md

 4. URL's
    `:9081/admin` - to add end-users
    `:9081/edit` - to edit site

+IMPORTANT: you  must go to admin/settings to configure email.

 5. You can edit the small app in ROOT, that you can see at `:9081/`